Skip to main content

 CLAS 3700: Uncovering Greek Religion: Cults, Festivals, and Sanctuaries in the Ancient World

 This course introduces students to the history, archaeology, art, and architecture of ancient Greece from the Bronze Age to the end of the Roman Empire by studying these subjects through the lens of ancient Greek religion.
-At its very heart, this course will analyze the development and diversity of the Greek religious experience: its gods, its rituals, its temples.
-Nevertheless, we also will evaluate the significance of Greek religion in other aspects of ancient Greek society, including social and political themes, especially as no division between church and state existed.
-Thus, how did Greek religious practices influence traditional divisions within Greek society, and how did they transcend or cross these boundaries?
-How did rituals and cults provide stability and direction to the development of the Greek city-state?
+Nevertheless, we also will evaluate the significance of Greek religion in other aspects of ancient Greek society, including social and political themes, especially as no division between church and state existed; other areas of Greek culture deeply affected by religion, including military and athletics, also will be covered.
+We will study how Greek religion both changed and held on to its past links, from the Mycenaean period through the Classical Age to the early years of Christianity, a fascinating continuity of religion for millennia.

-We also will study other areas of Greek culture deeply affected by religion, including the economy, the military and athletics.
-Through visits to archaeological sites, we will begin our study of religion through an introduction to ancient Greek architecture, i.e. the various forms and structure of temples and sanctuaries.
-We also will intensively study other types of archaeological material, including pottery and sculpture, on-site and in museums to analyze the significance of visual media in Greek ritual and culture.
-We also will incorporate other types of source materials, including literature, epigraphy, and numismatics, to best understand religious experiences.
-Finally, we will study other processes, including excavation and conservation, to understand how we actively reconstruct the past through conscious and unconscious biases.
-We will visit many museums throughout Greece (e.g. Acropolis Museum, National Archaeological Museum) to evaluate how museums also are a tool in presenting the past.
+Through visits to several dozen archaeological sites, we will begin our study of ancient Greece through an introduction to ancient Greek architecture and the various forms of temples and sanctuaries.
+We also will intensively study other types of archaeological material, including pottery and sculpture, on-site and in museums to analyze the significance of visual media in Greek culture.
+We will incorporate other types of source materials, including literature, epigraphy, and numismatics, to best understand life in ancient Greece.
+Finally, we will study other processes, including excavation and conservation, to understand how we actively reconstruct the past by visiting many museums throughout Greece.

 Apply